-SCI is a unique international forum where science meets business on independent, impartial ground.
+SCI is a unique multidisciplinary forum where science meets business on independent, impartial ground.
 SCI provides the opportunity for sharing information between sectors as diverse as food and agriculture, pharmaceuticals, biotechnology, environmental science and safety.

 Established in 1881 as the Society of Chemical Industry, SCI is today a registered charity with individual members in over 70 countries.
-Its international headquarters are in London.
+Its headquarters are in London.

 Ever since its foundation, SCI's principal objective has been to further the application of chemistry and related sciences for the public benefit, through our events and publications.

 The objects of the Society, as specified in the Charter, are to advance the science of applied chemistry and related sciences for the public benefit by:

 - 2.1 Furthering the practical application of discoveries in the field of chemistry and related sciences to the products and processes of industry;

 - 2.2 Providing a forum in which multi-disciplinary discussions on the opportunities and problems of industry can take place and publishing appropriate journals, books and other communications;